 - Any employer that you are undertaking work experience with;

-- Your previous school for their destination monitoring;
+- Your (previous) school to support their destination monitoring and careers advice;

 - Awarding organisations to allow us to claim certification;